corbado/example-passkeys-sveltekit/docs/Building a SvelteKit Demo Page with Web Component and Passkey Login using Corbado.com.md

 pnpm install
 ```

-Then, we'll have to install tailwindcss:
+Then, we'll have to install TailwindCSS:

 ```bash
 pnpx svelte-add@latest tailwindcss